Derreck Kayongo

 Derreck Kayongo is an entrepreneur and human rights innovator born on January 25, 1970, in Kampala, Uganda, just before General Idi Amin Dada seized power in a military coup.
 As violence spread through the country and civil war erupted, Kayongo and his family became refugees in Kenya.
-He later immigrated to America to attend the Thomas Jefferson University in Philidelphia.
+He later immigrated to America to attend the Tufts University in Boston and received two honorary doctors in Philosophy.

 Though most well known as the founder of the Global Soap Project, Kayongo is an expert in environmental sustainability and global health, as well as a former CEO of the National Center for Civil and Human Rights in Atlanta, Georgia.
 In 2016 the Georgia State Senate passed a resolution recognizing Kayongo's incredible journey from refugee to CEO.